Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

 \subsection{A posteriori and a priori error estimates}

 To prove a posteriori error estimates we use a duality technique together with the a priori control of the dual solution.
 In practice one may need to ressort to numerical solution of the dual problem.
-In the multiscale framework it is however unclear if the norm of the gradient of the dual solution is computable or not in general.